 If the other parent changes their mind and does not let you have your makeup visitation, then you must follow the possession schedule contained in your order.
 This is why it is important to have your makeup visitation request and schedule in writing.

 If your makeup visitation schedule is in writing and the other parent stops or refuses to allow your agreed makeup visitation, you can file an enforcement lawsuit.
 The enforcement requests the court to order the other parent to allow you your makeup visitation.
-The forms for an enforcement lawsuit for possession and access can be found here.
+Review and use the guide I want to file a Motion to Enforce Visitation to find forms for an enforcement lawsuit for possession and access.